 Ventura: The Downtown Ventura-Harbor Trolley provides year-round free service to local shopping, tourist and hotel locations over an hour-long route, Wednesday through Sunday.

-Calabasas: Just east of us, City of Calabasas offers free trolley service on Saturdays at 24 stops and Sundays at five stops at various shopping and other venues.
+Calabasas: Just east of us, City of Calabasas offers free trolley service on Saturdays at 24 stops at various shopping and other venues.